Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

-Results for mortality, clinical improvement, WHO score 6 and above, and WHO score 7 and above were not selected from multiple outcome measurements or analyses of the data.
+Results for mortality and WHO score 7 and above were not selected from multiple outcome measurements or analyses of the data.

 Trial analyzed as pre-specified.

-Risk assessed to be low for the outcomes: Mortality.
-Clinical improvement.
-WHO score 6 and above.
-WHO score 7 and above.
+Risk assessed to be low for the outcomes: Mortality (D28).
+WHO score 7 and above(D28).

 Adverse events and Serious adverse events were not pre-specified.